 ♥ ♥ ♥ ♥ ♥

-A handy hint for the bloggers among you ... if you're experimenting with a bloggy makeover you can see how your site will look to the users of mobile devices in GoMoMeter (for iPhone and Android) and in iPad Peek (for iPads, obviously), and to the users of various browsers in Browsershots, which takes a little time to retrieve the data but is worth the wait (your blog stats should indicate which browsers and operating systems your readers most commonly use).
+A handy hint for the bloggers among you ... if you're experimenting with a bloggy makeover you can see how your site will look to the users of mobile devices in iPad Peek (for iPads and iPhones, obviously), and to the users of various browsers in Browsershots, which takes a little time to retrieve the data but is worth the wait (your blog stats should indicate which browsers and operating systems your readers most commonly use).
 Meanwhile, if anyone has any feedback on the way knitsofacto looks, particularly the fonts, that would really be most welcome.
 Just don't worry if things look a little odd when you drop by, I'm in the process of changing the header and have temporarily reverted to the default view.
 Done!
 Although I'm still searching for that elusive perfect 'k'.

 ♥ ♥ ♥ ♥ ♥